Black Friday 2018 smartwatch and fitness tracker deals: $80 off Apple Watch, $200 Samsung Gear S3, $150 Fitbit Versa

 - Terms of the deal vary, so where possible we've listed when and where to get the sale price from each retailer.

 - The deals below are current as of Nov.
-19, and include Target, Amazon and Shopko.
-When more retailers' deals come in (we expect Best Buy and Walmart early next week, for example), we'll include them too.
+19, and we'll update if we find more, or if they sell out.

 - CNET may get a share of revenue from the sale of the products featured on this page.